“Praise the Lord. Blessed is the man who fears the Lord who greatly delights in his commandments.”

 And I see so many evidences of this in the church that I have the privilege of pastoring as members across the church who’ve just stepped up to serve in so many different ways at-risk, and to read what Porsche is doing as a bus driver, volunteering to do this.
 And so, I want us to pray for Porsche, for many like Porsche, who are doing this kind of work on a continual basis knowing, I should mention just like we said in the church I pastor over and over again.
 Not everybody should be doing this work.
 Many are more at risk health wise and need to be sheltering in place all the more.
 But for those who might be able and obviously with wise precautions, but to distribute freely and to give generously to those in need, this is indeed glorifying to God.

-So God, we pray right now together, all of us for Porsche, we thank you for your grace in Porsche.
+So, God, we pray right now together, all of us for Porsche, we thank you for your grace in Porsche.
 We pray that you would bless her and all the work she’s doing, Lord.
-Every single day when she gets into that bus, we pray that you would lead, guide her steps so that she would know you are with her and that every single one of those kids and those families who receives meals from her, that they would see her and give you glory in a Matthew five 14 through 16 kind of way.
+Every single day when she gets into that bus, we pray that you would lead, guide her steps so that she would know you are with her and that every single one of those kids and those families who receive meals from her, that they would see her and give you glory in a Matthew 5:14–16 kind of way.